danfuzz/samizdat/README.md

 $
 ```

-As of this writing, the full build can take up to something like half an
+As of this writing, the full build can take about ten to fifteen minutes on
-hour on mid-range personal computing hardware.
-Among its steps, the build
+mid-range personal computing hardware.
+Among its steps, the build consists of:
-consists of:

 * Compilation of the core runtime, into an executable binary.
 * Compilation of the Samizdat compiler, into a collection of loadable